PupilTong/CS611/TerminalUIEngine/readme.md

 #### Model

-All model must implements this interface.
-Even it's a empty interface, It may add some members in the following version
+All model must implement this interface.
+Even it's an empty interface, It may add some members in the following version

 #### UIEngine

-UI Engine handles all stuffs relate to ui.
+UI Engine handles all kinds of stuff related to UI.

 ### Classes